dbroockman/repeated-online-panel-experiments/README.md

 ## Power Calculator

-The power calculator available [here](http://experiments.berkeley.edu) allows one to .
-We plan to open source the code for that webpage here soon.
+The power calculator available [here](http://experiments.berkeley.edu) allows one to plan out a study using the repeated online panel design.
+We plan to open source the code for that webpage in this repository soon.